Sunnysahu/DOTNET-Web-API-Tutorial/NZWalks/NZWalksAPI/README.md

 }
 ```

- How to do it with Dependency Injection --> o Program.cs file and add
+ How to do it with Dependency Injection --> Program.cs file and add

      ```
      services.AddScoped<IMyService, MyService>();
      ```